Why Democratic Society?

 He has also supported the delivery and facilitation of citizen engagement; ranging from a PB shortlisting event in Frome, co-design workshops in Calderdale, and listening forums in the Royal Borough of Kensington and Chelsea.

 He joined Democratic Society in 2015, and during this time has learnt more about participatory democracy both through these practical experiences, and from desk research in support of a range of research projects including assessing open government in the EU for the Open Society European Policy Institute and investigating good practice in online consultation for the UK’s Government Digital Service.

 3 things that make me unique

-- I’m fascinated by how our society works; from tiny everyday interactions that mean some people get head and others don’t, to how it all this fits together into something bigger.
+- I’m fascinated by how our society works; from tiny everyday interactions that mean some people get ahead and others don’t, to how it all this fits together into something bigger.
 Making this work better has such a huge impact on people’s lives.
 I’m always keen to learn more about this.